|

 TRAPPING THE BOBCAT (1921 Pathé) 11 minutes

 Essentially a how-to with Bob (Bradbury/Steele) and Bill (Bradbury) on capturing and skinning (!) a bobcat.
-(See DANGEROUS TRAILS.
+(See DANGEROUS TRAILS).

-MAN FROM TIN JUANA (1917 Kalem) 19 minutes
+MAN FROM TIA JUANA (1917 Kalem) 19 minutes

 Born in 1890, Marin Sais started in pictures in 1909.
 In 1917, as America was plunged into WWI, she starred in the 21 episode “American Girl” series for Kalem.
 As Madge King she is the central figure in the series of western two-reelers.
 Thought not a serial, each episode approached serial like thrills and situations but each contained a stand alone story.
 Directed by James W. Horne, this one has Sais and Edward Hearn foiling a plot by a bank teller and three heavies out to steal valuable bonds.
 Fast moving and harmless.
 Hart (Jack) Hoxie appears briefly as the Sheriff.
 (Sais and Hoxie were later married in 1920, but divorced in 1925.)